CSWasaff/project_report/README.md

-# Project 2: Techincal Report Writing
+# Project: Techincal Report Writing

-Project 2 is culminating exercise for the forensics foundations portion of CS483 in which you will demonstrate your ability to synthesize raw data from a incident response investigation into a summarized report suitable for your supervisor and the "customer", a victim company in this scenario.
+The Technical Report is a culminating exercise for the forensics foundations portion of CS483 in which you will demonstrate your ability to synthesize raw data from a incident response investigation into a summarized report suitable for your supervisor and the "customer", a victim company in this scenario.

 ## Admin